-Fasiglifam (TAK-875), a potent and highly selective agonist of G protein-coupled receptor 40, was developed for the treatment of type 2 diabetes mellitus (T2DM).
-G protein-coupled receptor 40 is highly expressed in pancreatic beta cells, and its activation induces insulin secretion.
-The insulinotropic effect of fasiglifam is strictly glucose dependent (Tsujihata et al., 2011).
+Fasiglifam (TAK-875), a potent and highly selective agonist of the G protein-coupled receptor 40 (GPR40), was developed for the treatment of type 2 diabetes mellitus (T2DM).
+GPR40 is highly expressed in pancreatic beta cells, and its activation induces insulin secretion.
+The insulinotropic effect of fasiglifam is strictly glucose-dependent (Tsujihata et al., 2011).
 Fasiglifam only enhanced insulin secretion in islet cells in the presence of high ambient glucose, which is essential for a desired safety profile for the treatment of T2DM in terms of hypoglycemia risk.
-In clinical studies, fasiglifam reduced blood glucose and glycated hemoglobin levels with a low risk of hypoglycemia in T2DM patients (Kaku, 2013).
-However, the clinical development of fasiglifam was terminated in phase III clinical trials because of liver safety concerns (Kaku et al., 2015, 2016).
-From the fasiglifam clinical data focusing on liver safety findings, one definite Hy's law case [alanine aminotransferase (ALT) or aspartate aminotransferase $> 3 \times$ upper limit of normal) and total bilirubin $>2 \times$ upper limit of normal] and two near Hy's law cases were identified in fasiglifam-treated patients

-(Marcinak et al., 2018).
+In clinical studies, fasiglifam reduced blood glucose and glycated hemoglobin (HbA1c) levels with a low risk of hypoglycemia in T2DM patients (Kaku, 2013).
+However, the clinical development of fasiglifam was terminated in phase III clinical trials because of liver safety concerns (Kaku et al., 2015; Kaku et al., 2016).
+From the fasiglifam clinical data focusing on liver safety findings, one definite Hy's Law case [alanine aminotransferase (ALT) or aspartate aminotransferase (AST) > 3 x ULN (upper limit of normal) and total bilirubin > 2 x ULN] and two 'near' Hy's Law cases were identified in fasiglifam-treated patients (Marcinak et al., 2018).
 Fasiglifam-related liver toxicity was also observed in repeat-dose dog toxicity studies.
-Fasiglifam treatment in these studies resulted in liver toxicity characterized by elevation of plasma aspartate aminotransferase, ALT, alkaline phosphatase, and/or bilirubin.
-Associated histopathological changes were characterized as portal/periportal granulomatous inflammation with crystal formation (Supplemental Figs. 1 and 2).
-This toxicity was observed in a 4-week study at a dose of 1000 mg/kg per day.
-The toxicity measures were greater than those observed for a dose of 150 mg/kg per day in a 13-week study and for a dose of 80 mg/kg per day in a 39-week study, indicating that the toxicity was both dose and duration dependent (Supplemental Table 1).
-Although elevations of serum bilirubin and ALT were observed in repeat-dose rat studies (Wolenski et al., 2017), no histopathological changes indicative of liver injury were observed in any rat studies even at the lethal dose of 2000 mg/kg per day.
+Fasiglifam treatment in these studies resulted in liver toxicity characterized by elevation of plasma AST, ALT, alkaline phosphatase (ALP), and/or bilirubin.
+Associated histopathological changes were characterized as portal/periportal granulomatous inflammation with crystal formation (Supplemental Figures 1 and 2).
+This toxicity was observed in a 4-week study at a dose of 1000 mg/kg/day.
+The toxicity measures were greater than those observed for a dose of 150 mg/kg/day in a 13-week study and for a dose of 80 mg/kg/day in 39-week study, indicating that the toxicity was both doseand duration-dependent (Supplemental Table 1).
+Although elevations of serum bilirubin and ALT were observed in repeat-dose rat studies (Wolenski et al., 2017), no histopathological changes indicative of liver injury were observed in any rat studies even at the lethal dose of 2000 mg/kg/day.

 Our previous study indicated that disposition and metabolism of fasiglifam were similar between human and animals (Kogame et al., 2018).
 Fecal excretion was the primary elimination route for unchanged fasiglifam in all species.
-In addition, no human-specific metabolites were noted, and all metabolites found in human were also observed in the nonclinical animal toxicology studies, suggesting that the fasiglifamrelated liver toxicity observed in humans and dogs might not have been caused by the production of specific metabolites.
-Moreover, since glucuronidation is the major fasiglifam metabolic elimination pathway, the glucuronide of fasiglifam [fasiglifam glucuronide (fasiglifam-G)]
+In addition, no human-specific metabolites were noted, and all metabolites found in human were also observed in the nonclinical animal toxicology studies, suggesting that the fasiglifam-related liver toxicity observed in humans and dogs might not have been caused by the production of specific metabolites.
+Moreover, since glucuronidation is the major fasiglifam metabolic elimination pathway, the glucuronide of fasiglifam, fasiglifam-G, could be considered as a liver toxicity candidate metabolite in addition to unchanged fasiglifam.